maciejjankowski/launchpad-mini-starter/README.md

 ## Intro
 Launchpad is a USB powered MIDI pad controller.
 It can be used to control music instruments and make funky lightshows.
+You can light up the pads and also get a message when the pad is pressed.
 MIDI is a standard for interacting with musical devices.
-The functions to talk to MIDI devices are provided by your operating system and are accessible from Python, Javascript or any other language
+The functions which talk to MIDI devices are provided by your operating system and are accessible from Python, Javascript or any other language

 ### Setup (Python)
 Create a virtual environment and install python-rtmidi module. `virtualenv` is used to isolate python modules so they don't pollute your system. `python-rtmidi` is a library for interacting with the system  in order to access MIDI devices.